 WHAT IS THE REASON FOR DOING THE STUDY?

-This study aims to validate the use of two brands of EMG sensors for multiple grasp classification to develop an algorithm for a myoelectric prosthesis.
-EMG classification for prosthesis control enables the user to perform different hand movements thus improving his life quality.
+This study aims to design a low-cost and multi functional prosthetic hand.
+The first goal is to use two brands of electromyograph (EMG) sensors for multiple grasp classification and develop an algorithm for a myoelectric prosthesis.
+EMG classification for prosthesis control enables the user to perform different hand movements thus improving her life quality.
 This study will help develop a classification algorithm to be implemented in a prosthesis prototype.
 Also, it will be the first step to do a future study with transradial amputees.
+In addition, participates will attend in an experiment for sensory substitution function development.
+Individual with transradial amputation cannot sense the environment with the current developed prosthetic hands.
+Hence, adding a deep sensing mechanism will enable them to sense the environment by transferring the sensed force at fingertips to their skin.
+This study tries to develop the most effective transitional function to transfer force information as vibrations on the skin.

+EMG sensors are electrical electrodes which records small electrical voltage changes on skin caused by muscle activities.

+Sensory substitution is a research terminology which refers to the technologies or methods that helps us to replace a lost sensory with another.

+The vibrators are some tiny motorized devices which applies small vibrations on the participants skins.

 WHY AM I BEING ASKED TO TAKE PART IN THIS RESEARCH STUDY?

-We are inviting you to take part in this research study because you are an able-bodied subject that can perform multiple hand grasps.
-Before you decide, one of the researchers will go over this form with you.
+Models and algorithms are developed based on a rich dataset which are collected from the able-bodied subjects.
+We are inviting you to take part in this research study because you are an able-bodied individuals that can perform multiple hand grasps.
+And, we will collect your data (muscle activation by EMG sensors and hand positions by motion captures) Before you decide, one of the researchers will go over this form with you.
 You can always ask questions if you need a better explanation or more information.

 WHAT WILL I BE ASKED TO DO?

-If you agree to take part in this study, you should contact the study coordinator at (780) 232 7107.
-We will send you a link to a secure website (REDCap) that you should use it to give your consent to take part in the study.
-After receiving your consent, we will ask you a few questions such as your name, and contact details.
-It will take you less than 5 minutes to answer all the questions over the phone.
-You will be asked to wear four EMG sensors for the study.
-The sensors will be placed in the extensor digitorium, flexor carpi radialis, palmaris longus and flexor digitorium superficialis muscles, located with palpation.
+Individuals who are willing to join this study should contact the study coordinator at (780) 232 7107.
+We will send participants a link to a secure website (REDCap) where participants can use it to give their consent to take part in the study.
+After receiving the consent, we will ask the participant a few questions such as name and contact details.
+It will take less than 5 minutes to answer all the questions over the phone.
+During the experiment participants will be asked to wear several surface EMG sensors and vibrators for the study.
+The experimental equipment will be placed on participants’ arm skin mainly on the muscle positions.

-You will do three tests, one for each grasp type: pinch, power, and tripod.
-Each test has a two-minute duration which consist of performing the corresponding grasp for five seconds and resting for five more seconds, this sequence repeats for two minutes.
-Then, there is a three-minute resting period before starting the next test.
+Participants will do two sessions of tests; EMG classification tests and sensory substitution tests.
+For EMG classification, the EMG sensors and motion capture markers are mounted on the participants skin and the muscle activity and hand positions are recorded for several grasp configurations; e.g., pinch, power, and tripod.
+For sensory substitution tests, participants wear a glove that contains force sensors on the fingertip.
+Also, vibrators, EMG sensors, and motion capture markers are placed on the participants’ skin where for different object grasp vibrations are applied on the skin and EMG sensor and motion capture data are collected.
+The whole duration of experiment is one hour containing experimental preparations (e.g., wearing EMG sensors, glove, and vibrators) and performing the main experiment (e.g., EMG classification and sensory substitution tests).
+Each test session takes about 25 min where between sessions we have considered 10 min for rest.

 WHAT ARE THE RISKS?